Canning green beans at home is easier than you imagine, but make sure you have a pressure canner!

 Once unlocked, make sure that you open the lid AWAY from your face.
 The steam could burn you!

-Lift the jars out of the canner and place them on a dry towel.
+Lift the jars out of the canner and place them on a dry, clean towel.
 Doing so helps to avoid breaking from the shock of the temperature change.
 Let the jars set for 24 hours until the jars are at room temperature to check for a good seal.

 Canning Green Beans is So Simple!

 Canning green beans couldn’t be easier!
 We had a small batch this time, but by the end of the season, our shelves will be lined with jars.

 What do you prefer – frozen or canned green beans?
 Let me know in the comments.